Supplements I Avoid & Take: an honest guide. Make less mistakes.

 Interesting detail: According to World Health Organization statistics, as much as 75% of the U.S. adult population does not meet the U.S. Food and Drug Administration’s Recommended Daily Intake of 420 mg.

 What I take: I like to get this one from food – for example, these pumpkin seeds.
-That’s because pumpkins seeds are one rich source of magnesium (1 oz for 156 mg of magnesium).
+That’s because pumpkins seeds are one of the richest sources of magnesium (1 oz for 156 mg of magnesium).
+Other (albeit less potent) sources include chia seeds, almonds, and cashews.
+Additionally, foods like spinach, black beans, and even peanut butter can provide this nutrient, although in lower amounts.

 Why: If you’re drinking ultra-purified water that has been stripped of its mineral content, such as with a highly effective water filter, you may want to consider adding mineral drops to your water.
-Nothing to stress about, but some studies show that it makes a difference.
+Nothing to stress about, because most of the minerals you get already come from your food, but some studies show that adding minerals to water that is devoid of mineral content can be helpful.

 Probiotics